View on GitHub

 install.packages("simsem")

-If you are interested in the source code, please click here.
+If you are interested in the source code, please see the GitHub repository.

-If users wish to use the OpenMx package for data generation or data analysis, please follow this link to check the download instruction.
+If you wish to use the OpenMx package for data generation or analysis, please follow this link for installation instructions.

-Please report any bugs or give me any suggestions by email.
+Please report any bugs or provide suggestions by opening an issue on GitHub.

 Materials